nihiluis/manabound-devlog/scripts/MakingAGameFor5Years.md

 Explore a big sandbox world.
 Get rich, become powerful, build up your character.
 Its a sandbox, so why just one character?
 You can have more and develop every character to your desire

 ## Origin Story
-- wanted to combine nostalgia for oldschool JRPGs (shot of Golden Sun travelling by boat), sense of exploration
+- wanted to combine nostalgia for oldschool JRPGs (shot of Golden Sun travelling by boat), sense of exploration and character progression
+- with a wider array of activities that enable emergent roleplay as in Stardew Valley
-- and passion for building up land, characters and even dynasties in a large world in games like Crusader Kings 2 and Europa Universalis 4
+- and passion for building up land, characters and even dynasties in a large sandbox world in games like Crusader Kings 2 and Europa Universalis 4
 - always wanted to create my own world. while i did read some books, i grew up with video games as my ultimate medium to experience narration
   - so this set up my dream, ambition